brootaylor/brootaylor-v3/src/_content/projects/naspers-brunswick-group.md

   "lazy")
 }}

-Worked with a team of web developers to build this <abbr title="Single Page Application.">SPA</abbr> microsite using Vue.js.
+Worked with a team of web developers to build this SPA microsite using Vue.js.
 This was specifically to support Naspers 2022 annual financial report.

+*[SPA]: Single Page Application.